jacobian/djangobook.com/chapter02.rst

     Development server is running at http://127.0.0.1:8000/
     Quit the server with CONTROL-C.

+This launches the server locally, on port 8000, accessible only to connections from your own computer.
+Now that it's running, visit http://127.0.0.1:8000/ with your Web browser.
+You'll see a "Welcome to Django" page shaded in a pleasant pastel blue.
+It worked!

-Although the development server is extremely nice for, well, development, resist the temptation to use this server in anything resembling a production environment.
+One final, important note about the development server is worth mentioning before proceeding.
+Although this server is convenient for development, resist the temptation to use it in anything resembling a production environment.
 The development server can handle only a single request at a time reliably, and it has not gone through a security audit of any sort.
-When the time comes to launch your site, see Chapter 20 for information on how to deploy Django.
+When the time comes to launch your site, see Chapter 12 for information on how to deploy Django.

-.. admonition:: Changing the Host or the Port
+.. admonition:: Changing the Development Server's Host or Port

     By default, the ``runserver`` command starts the development server on port 8000, listening only for local connections.
 If you want to change the